Nastapoka arc: Origin

 The origin of the Nastapoka arc has been a source of disagreement and discussion among geologists, other Earth scientists, and planetary geologists.
-Noting the paucity of impact structures on Earth in relation to the Moon and Mars and remarkable curvature of the shoreline of this part of Hudson Bay, Beals proposes that the Nastapoka arc is possibly part of a Precambrian extraterrestrial meteorite impact structure that is comparable in size to the Mare Crisium on the Moon.
+Noting the relatively small number of impact structures on Earth in relation to the Moon and Mars and remarkable curvature of the shoreline of this part of Hudson Bay, Beals proposes that the Nastapoka arc is possibly part of a Precambrian extraterrestrial meteorite impact structure that is comparable in size to the Mare Crisium on the Moon.
 In the same volume, Wilson evaluates Beals's interpretation and proposes an alternative hypothesis that the Nastapoka arc formed as the result of a continental-scale collision of pre-existing Archean continents and closure of an ancient ocean basin.
 In August 1972, Robert S. Dietz and J. Paul Barringer conducted an extensive search of much of the Nastapoka arc with First Nations and Inuit canoes and fishing boats in an investigation of its impact origin.
 They examined the abundant and extensive rock exposures that occur within the region of the Nastapoka arc and found no shatter cones, suevite-type or other unusual melt rocks, pseudotachylite or mylonite, radial faults or fractures, unusual injection breccias, or any other evidence of shock metamorphism.
 Based on numerical modelling, regional geology, and lack of evidence for a hypervelocity impact, the current, general consensus is that it is an arcuate boundary of tectonic origin between the Belcher Fold Belt and crystalline rocks of the Superior craton created during the Trans-Hudson orogeny about 2.0–1.8 billion years ago.

 However, other Earth scientists have proposed that the preexisting structure of an older Archean impact structure might have been reactivated by and was modified by the Trans-Hudson orogeny to form the Nastapoka arc.
 The deformation accompanying the Trans-Hudson orogeny could have masked evidence of such an Archean impact.